By Melissa L. Sevigny

 Von Tscharner Fleming does not exit the conversation after her editor’s note.
 In fact, her commentary weaves throughout the rest of the collection, noting and engaging with many of the articles: sometimes in a footnote, sometimes in an opening, sometimes in the midst of an essay.
 Her constancy feels comforting, in a way.
 Another voice reads alongside you, revealing that the texts are meant to be a dialogue rather than a monologue.
 After all, the concept of the commons itself is really one of dialogue.
 How can humans maintain their shared resources in a reasonable way?
 “The commons describes both the fabric of natural wealth relations that predates human contrivance and the systems we humans employ to govern our use of it … In case you think these systems are long gone, still today, 21 million acres in Europe are managed as a commons, mostly for grazing.”

-Though each of the essays is valuable in its own way, several approach like a freezing rush of air, shocking and pleasing if not particularly comfortable.
+Several essays approach like a freezing rush of air, shocking and pleasing if not particularly comfortable.
 “Falling in Love Outward,” a conversation between Derrick Jensen and David Abram, examines the ways in which humans manipulate language to establish dominance over the world, rather than to make contact with it, leading to increasing distance between ourselves and our environments: “Once the language is carried in books, it no longer needs to be carried by the land, and we no longer need to consult the intelligent earth in order to think clearly ourselves.”
 “Goat Onion Soup: A Recipe” by Jason Benton lyrically examines the trajectory of ingredients, timing, and environment as they make their way onto our plates, subtly equating the recipe with existentialism: “When does a good soup, a good life, begin and end?”
 Christine Hinrichs clarifies the meaning of “heritage chicken” as established by the Livestock Conservancy, in “Heritage Chicken.”

 Almanacs function on the basis of time, and they expect time from their readers.
 They do not allow the reader to fly through them without care, and they provide constantly shifting lenses through which to view the world.
 Moreover, after the credits, the almanac provides space for notes, inviting individual, handwritten contributions to the already existing multitude of voices within.
 For readers interested in disrupting the traditional chronology and practice of their reading habits, the New Farmer’s Almanac remains an invaluable exemplar of true, honest literature with the power to induce purposeful conversation.